AAGiron/acme-newchallenge/tests/measurements/README.md

-This directory contains TLS hanshake measurements in CSV files
+This directory contains the results in CSV files